Piotrekol/CollectionManager/README.md

 **DO NOT** share these cookies with anyone else.
 They contain temporary information for your browser to **access your account** which is required for downloads.

 Download progress can be monitored in the `Download list` window.
 If closed, this window can be restored by selecting `Online > Show map downloads` from the top menu.
 The `Progress` column can be expanded using the dividers at the top to check when new downloads will start.
-Paused downloads will show this message when the column is not expanded: `Next download slot a...`
+Throttled downloads will show this message when the column is not expanded: `Next download slot a...`.
+This does not mean downloads have failed.
+They will automatically start again.

 ### **Generating Collections**